Twitter CEO gets why conservatives are suspicious of Big Tech

 Twitter chief Jack Dorsey says he understands why many conservatives are suspicious of Big Tech, given the liberal-leaning culture of Silicon Valley.
 The CEO, however, says that his company is committed to building a culture at that encompasses all viewpoints.

 “I do understand the concern.
-It is something that we’re aware of,” he said in an interview airing Wednesday on Fox News Radio’s "Benson & Harf" with Guy Benson and Marie Harf.
+It is something that we’re aware of,” he said in an interview that aired Wednesday on Fox News Radio’s "Benson & Harf" with Guy Benson and Marie Harf.

 Dorsey, who is from St. Louis, noted that his own father is a “fairly conservative” Republican.
 Within Twitter, the CEO said, he wants an environment where people feel that they can express themselves, regardless of their political leanings.